 Did you know that ACM-W offers a general email distribution list for its members?

-Computing Reviews, the post-publication review and comment journal of ACM, is seeking volunteers interested in serving as a
+Computing Reviews, the post-publication review and comment journal of ACM, is seeking volunteer editors interested in serving as category editors for two areas:

 Subscribe to Communications of the ACM